Welcome to the community of Exploring the Bible students!

 Be sure to also check our FAQ.

 Using Exploring the Bible: The Dickinson Series material does not obligate you to a thing.
-If you want to get formal credit, then you need to adhere to the requirements, but otherwise you can use the material any way you want.
 You can take one course or half a course or all three as an "informal" student without filling out a single form or paying anything beyond the cost of your student book (between $11-$15, depending on the course, and cheaper than that if you buy from Amazon).

 Taking the courses in order is strongly recommended, but it is not a requirement.
 The material is designed so that each course builds on the information and experiences of the one before.
 Feedback from groups piloting our studies told us that students who jumped into courses out of order had a harder time, since they lacked some of the foundational material in the earlier courses.
 If you're taking a later course first, it would be advisable to at least get the Student Texts from any prior courses and go through them.
 But the short answer is that you can take them in any order, even if you are seeking certification.